Fl4tF33t/Fl4tF33t.github.io/CodeSnippets/New Work/Systems/README.md

 This folder showcases a gameplay state machine used to manage game flow.
 It provides a clean, modular way to handle states like menus, gameplay, and pause, making it easier to structure and maintain game logic.

+##### Tasks

+This folder includes a rudimentary task system for player quests and objectives.
+It allows for defining, tracking, and completing tasks, providing a basic framework for quest management in games.